 Only time will tell whether tenants are suitably protected or whether parliament will need to legislate for additional protection on Shared Ownership Leases to equalise the rights they infer with traditional long leases.
 Furthermore the Richardson v Midland Heart case was only a court of first instance case and was not appealed.
 The legal principles arising from it have not been tested in the higher courts and may be overruled.
 This makes it difficult for a legal adviser to pre-empt any overruling of this case.

-James Folly is a paralegal in the Property Department of Richard Webster & Co. which a specialist in residential property and conveyancing and is accredited by The Law Society’s Conveyancing Quality Scheme (CQS).
+James Folly is a paralegal in the Property Department of Aston Brooke & Co. which a specialist in residential property and conveyancing and is accredited by The Law Society’s Conveyancing Quality Scheme (CQS).
 Please do not hesitate to contact the firm on 023 8000 4321 for any queries that you may have in relation to any residential property matters.

 This article does not present a detailed statement of the Law and does not constitute as legal advice.
 This is a summary only and legal advice should always be sought on an individual case basis.